-Hemp is a nutritional powerhouse.
+Hemp is jam-packed of fats, oils, vitamins and minerals which are essential and beneficial to a healthy diet.
 In just one serving, hemp supplies the body with essential fatty acids, fiber, magnesium, calcium, protein, phosphorus, and much more.
 In fact, hemp holds all eight essential amino acids, meaning hemp is a complete protein.

 – Reduced cholesterol